A Virginian’s guide to legally grow marijuana at home starting July 1

 The gray area is a product of the accelerated timeline proposed by Gov. Ralph Northam’s office at the end of a lengthy legislative process.

-At the time, some skeptical lawmakers were under pressure from advocates to move up the legalization of simple possession to this summer.
+At the time, lawmakers were under pressure to move up the legalization of simple possession to this summer.
 To win over critics, supporters were looking for a way to allow the public to safely obtain marijuana before recreational sales go live, something that’s not expected to happen until 2024.

 As the Commonwealth enters new territory, many Virginians are wondering how to get started.
 Amid confusion, law enforcement and landlords are warning people to proceed with caution.